NordicSemiconductor/asset-tracker-cloud-docs/docs/project/CorePrinciples.rst

 Core principles
 ###############

-The *Asset Tracker Cloud Example* is built on the following principles:
+The *nRF Asset Tracker* is built on the following principles:

  *  **Teach by showing:** All examples are designed to solve a concrete use case (a *Cat Tracker*) instead of providing generic or abstract solutions.
     It is not a framework, but a real application.